GRANADlauncher/granad/README.md

 # GRANAD - GRAphene Nanoantennas with ADatoms toolbox

-GRANAD is a quantum optics simulation utility for the time evolution of stacked nanomaterials under external illumination.
+GRANAD is a quantum optics simulation utility for the time evolution of stacked nanomaterials under external illumination.This is dev branch.

 ## Installation
 Clone repo and run